annegautham/annegautham.github.io/src/content/blog/nano9k-hdmi.md

 ## Example Output

 Yay!
 This worked out!
 Here is a test image of a half red / half blue screen.
-Stay tuned for my Mandelbrot Engine.
+Stay tuned for my Mandelbrot Engine!
+I also have a fun project I'm working on (a DLP Maskless Lithography system) that will need to make use of this driver (although implemented on an FPGA with more LUTs).
 ![alt text](@assets/images/fpga_hdmi/red-blue.png)